-A sustainable region - Greater Wellington Regional Council's adopted ten-year plan 2006-2016, incorporating the 2006-2007 annual plan
+A sustainable region - Greater Wellington Regional Council's adopted ten-year plan 2006- 2016

 The Council must prepare and adopt a long-term plan every three years.
-Greater Wellington adopted its plan in 2006, following a special consultative process (which is outlined in section 10 of this document).
+Greater Wellington adopted its current plan in 2006, following a special consultative process (which is outlined in section 6.1 of this document).
 The plan details the work programmes that will be undertaken between 2006 and 2016 to achieve the targets set out in the ten 'quality for life' elements and includes forecast annual budgets for the ten-year period.